Overview of Greenhouse Gases

 Emissions and Trends

-Nitrous oxide (N2O) emissions in the United States have increased by about 8% between 1990 and 2013.
-This increase in emissions is due in part to annual variation in agricultural soil emissions, and an increase in emissions from the electric power sector.
-Nitrous oxide emissions from agricultural soils have varied during this period and were about 18% higher in 2013 than in 1990.
+Nitrous oxide (N2O) emissions in the United States have decreased by 1% between 1990 and 2014.
+This decrease in emissions is due in part to a decrease in emissions from mobile combustion resulting from emission control standards for on-road vehicles.
+Nitrous oxide emissions from agricultural soils have varied during this period and were about 5% higher in 2014 than in 1990.

 Going forward, N2O emissions are projected to increase by 5% between 2005 and 2020, driven largely by increases in emissions from agricultural activities.